seanorama/masterclass/security-advanced/README.md

   ![Image](https://raw.githubusercontent.com/seanorama/masterclass/master/security-advanced/screenshots/Ambari-kerberos-wizard-8.png)

-  - Note if the wizard fails after completing more than 90% of "Start and test services" phase, you can just click "Complete" and manually start any unstarted services (e.g. WebHCat)
+  - Note if the wizard fails after completing more than 90% of "Start and test services" phase, you can just click "Complete" and manually start any unstarted services (e.g. WebHCat or HBase master)

 - Check the keytabs directory and notice that keytabs have been generated here: